centerforaisafety/Intro_to_ML_Safety/Risk Decomposition/main.md

 The Vulnerability portion of the risk can be characterized by the **Robustness** research field.
 Robustness considers how we can withstand hazards (and thus, how we can reduce our vulnerability to them).

 Finally, the Hazard Exposure portion of the risk is characterized by the **Monitoring** research field, which is concerned with identifying hazards.
 When we can identify a potential hazard, the risk gets lower as we can take steps to limit our exposure to them.
-A relevant example of this is the work [ARC Evals ](https://evals.alignment.org/) focuses on, and their role in evaluating GPT-4 to attempt to detect hazards.
+A relevant example of this is the work [ARC Evals ](https://evals.alignment.org/) focuses on, and their role in evaluating GPT-4 to attempt to detect hazards[^2].

 The broader field of Systemic Safety is concerned with how to simultaneously reduce multiple components of the risk factor equation simultaneously, and is focused on reducing systemic risks.
 These concern areas such as ML for Improved Epistemics, ML for Improved Cyberdefense, and Cooperative AI.